 CRT HRS:4 LEC HRS:2 LAB HRS:4 OTH HRS:0 This course is an introduction to the skills necessary to process, prepare, label, and maintain records of physicians' medication orders and prescriptions in a community pharmacy.
 It is designed to train individuals in supply, inventory, and data entry.
-Topics include customer service, count and pour techniques, prescription calculations, drug selection and preparation, overthe-counter drugs, inventory management, record keeping, stock level adjustment, data input, editing, and legal parameters.
+Topics include customer service, count and pour techniques, prescription calculations, drug selection and preparation, over-the-counter drugs, inventory management, record keeping, stock level adjustment, data input, editing, and legal parameters.

-Prerequisite: Completion of previous semester courses with a grade of "C" or better.
+Prerequisite: Completion of PHRA 1201, 1202, 1209, 1215, 1305, and 1306 with a grade of "C" or better.